aka411/opengl-rendering-engine/include/NOTES.md

 Also in in performance monitor system we have used a hack where we negate the height when we generate rectangles as the GeometryGenerators are in Y up coordinate system but our UI system is in Y down.

+# 	Usage of glFinish() in world renderer.cpp
+NOTE : This is a PERFORMANCE KILLER
+	We are using glFinish() before rendering as to avoid a  synchronisation issue where a old frame might not be done with the buffer when we write new data for new frame in the per object buffer we use to send modal matrix and material id, The issue is caused by us not using multiple buffers to avoid this kind of issue.
+	But i am intentionally temporarily using this while i solidy the designs.